Archive for November 5th, 2024

 15. Did Council approve the use of the car park for festivals including loud amplified noise that could be audible into the adjoining residential area many streets away?

-17. So, having tried to reason with Michael Brischetto unsuccessfully, I now complained to Council about this noise.
+17. So, having tried to reason with Michael Brischetto unsuccessfully, I now complain to Council about this noise.

 I am sure that both The Carrington Hotel owners and Council could readily work together toward a mutually suitable arrangement for such ongoing festivals, so as not to upset local residents like me and my family by it using its unintended car park near homes.